Shop RNIB Donate now

 The epithelium (the outermost corneal layer) has many nerve endings in it.
 When this layer is swollen, your eyes can feel gritty and painful.

 If your cornea is swollen, you may also develop blisters on its surface.
-These are known as epithelial 'bullae' (pronounced BULL-eye).
+These are known as epithelial 'bullae.'
 If this happens, it is known as bullous keratopathy.
-If one of these blisters’ bursts, you may experience sharp pain and discomfort.
+If a blister bursts, you may experience sharp pain and discomfort.

-These blisters can also cause increased light sensitivity, glare and halos around lights, as well as making your eyes water.
-If blisters develop, these can cause corneal scarring, which will reduce vision in the affected eye.
+These blisters can also cause increased light sensitivity, glare and halos around lights, as well as making your eyes water and feel sore as if there is a foreign body in the eye.
+If the blisters do not get better, they can cause corneal scarring, which will reduce vision in the affected eye.
 Blisters can make the shape of the cornea uneven affecting the way light is focused into the eye, causing problems with your vision.
 For some people, a corneal transplant may be suggested by your ophthalmologist (hospital eye doctor), particularly if your FECD is becoming more severe and treatment of your symptoms is no longer helpful.

 For most people, FECD is a slow developing condition and it’s possible to go for a long time without experiencing any of the symptoms.